Best Lakes in Oregon

 Beautiful Frog Lake in Oregon

-It is stocked hatchery rainbow trout, with fishing spots located all around the shores.
+The lake is stocked with rainbow trout, with fishing holes located all around the shores.
 Short, flat trails surround the shores, perfect for all levels or hiking, or you can access the Pacific Crest Trail from here.

 12. Billy Chinook Lake

-Billy Chinook Lake has a slightly different look to some of the other lakes in Oregon, sitting within a canyon that was carved by three rivers about 11 million years ago.
-The lake covers 1,600 hectares and is popular for all sorts of boating activities such as jet skiing, sailing, and water skiing.
+Billy Chinook Lake has a slightly different look than some of the other lakes in Oregon.
+It sits within a canyon that was carved by three rivers about 11 million years ago.

 Lake Billy Chinook